The Mandarin Oriental, Miami

 Nobu Hotel at Eden Roc

-The Eden Roc upped its game by adding a Nobu-branded hotel with 210 guest rooms within the larger 1950s-era Miami Modern hotel, which was also updated.
+The Eden Roc upped its game by adding a Nobu-branded hotel with 206 guest rooms and suites within the larger 1950s-era Miami Modern hotel, which was also updated.

 Isn't It Romantic: Stroll on the beach or the elevated walkway that runs parallel to it.
 On the other side of the hotel, walk along the marina and fantasize which million-dollar yacht you'd sail away on.